-Most any scholarship that is open to a traditional student is also available to a nontraditional student.
-Nontraditional students are encouraged to apply for any and all scholarships.
+Most any scholarship that is open to a traditional or transfer student is also available to a nontraditional student.
+Nontraditional and transfer students are encouraged to apply for any and all scholarships.

 *The types of scholarships that are not available are those that are typically bestowed on new students based on their high school performance.
 See our helpful links page for scholarship information.

 Can Nontraditional and Transfer Students participate in campus activities?

 Yes, all students pay the same activity fee and are encouraged to participate in campus events and organizations.
 Likewise events sponsored by the Adult and Nontraditional Student Center are also open to traditional students.